7 Things To Know When Choosing a LGV School

 2 – 2 to 1 Training.

-There are very few HGV training companies that train with just one student to one instructor – most will pair up their students and train 2 to 1.
-We think that one to one training is essential to really understand the way you learn and avoid diluting your time by pairing you up with someone you’ve never met before.
-It sounds great when you are offered a 5 day course, but you will be sharing that time with another customer, so you will only get half of that.
-And if that person is much less competent than you they could actually eat in to your time if they need extra help.
+Not many LGV training companies train with just one student to one instructor – many will pair up their students and train 2 to 1.
+One to one training is essential to really understand the way you learn and avoid diluting your time by pairing you up with someone you’ve never met before.
+Companies can sometime be less than transparent about doing their training 2 to 1 so be sure to check.

 3 – Who’s Training You?